 2. To get the new job:

-Always remember that your first goal is to get the job.
-Before you head for the interview, make it a point to learn about the organisation, its hierarchy, its business and sales.
-Try and understand the way the organisation functions.
+Try and understand the way the organization functions.
 Highlight the traits that you feel will be ideal for the particular kind of business.

 3. To gain the trust of the employers: